ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ## Back up and Restore Upgrade
 {: #backup-restore}

-One way to upgrade your database version is to [restore a backup](/docs/databases-for-postgresql?topic=databases-for-postgresql-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment that is running the new database version.
+You can upgrade your database version by [restoring a backup](/docs/databases-for-postgresql?topic=databases-for-postgresql-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment that is running the new database version.

 ### Upgrading in the UI
 {: #upgrading-ui}
 {: ui}

 Upgrade to a new version when [restoring a backup](/docs/databases-for-postgresql?topic=databases-for-postgresql-dashboard-backups&interface=ui#restore-backup) from the _Backups_ menu of your _Deployment dashboard_.
-Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
-One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
+Click **Restore** on a backup to bring up a dialog box where you can change some options for the new deployment.
+One of the options is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

 ### Upgrading through the CLI
 {: #upgrading-cli}
 {: cli}

-When you upgrade and restore from backup through the {{site.data.keyword.cloud_notm}} CLI, use the provisioning command from the resource controller.
+To upgrade and restore from a backup through the {{site.data.keyword.cloud_notm}} CLI, use the provisioning command from the resource controller.
 ```sh
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region>
 ```